jakechen9/JCPlugins/readme.md

 ![](/img/graindelay_screenshot.png)

-Granular Delay is a very simple delay effects with granular feedback, LPF and HPF implemented inside the delay engine.
+Granular Delay is a straightforward delay effect with granular feedback, and integrated low-pass (LPF) and high-pass (HPF) filters within the delay engine.

-It also features a draggable ADSR section with synced rate for some rhythm manipulation.
+It also includes a draggable ADSR section with synced rate for rhythmic manipulation.

-Still under active development, and will update the readme.md along the way...
+Still under development...

+### Todo
+- update readme
+- cmake build